 The Non-Waxed Options

 I know there are some fans that really like Bond’s style with the Supply Jacket, but don’t want to deal with the whole waxed cotton thing.
-So I thought I’d share a couple of alternatives that capture the rugged look, but use a more conventional untreated canvas.
+So I thought I’d share an alternative that capture the rugged look, but use a more conventional untreated canvas.

 The color of this alternative from Howler Brothers is a couple of shades darker than Bond’s jacket.
 But the style details match up nicely!
 The fabric is a 98% cotton, 2% spandex blend which will add some stretch and make it comfortable to wear right from the start.
-Unfortunately they’re down to sizes XL and XXL.
-But they’ve informed me that another run of the Depot Jacket is expected later this fall.
-In the meantime, if you’re a bigger guy that doesn’t want to deal with re-waxing your jacket, this is definitely a solid option.
+Huckberry has sizes small to XXL available and you can also get it directly from Howler Brothers.